antoniofractuous/MEAN-stack-angular/README.md

 MEAN STACK is a combination of the following components:

-- **MongoDB** document based No SQL database program that stores and allows us to retreive data.
+- **MongoDB** document based NoSQL database program that stores and allows us to retreive data.

 - **Express** a back-end application framework that makes requests to the database for reads and writes.